banoth-ravinder/oderYourFood/README.md

 * Use a type system (preferred `Typescript` or `flow`)
 * Write integration tests
-* Use styled components (preferred `css modules` or `emotion`)
+* Use any style library (`css modules`, `emotion` or `style-components`(preferred))
 * Save form values to state or context

 ## Setup

-As this test is to evaluate basic `React` skills, we are not be focusing on tooling setup (webpack, babel, etc...).
+As this test is to evaluate basic `React` skills, we are not focusing on tooling setup (webpack, babel, etc...).

-So feel free to use [create react app](https://github.com/facebookincubator/create-react-app) or [create next app](https://nextjs.org/docs/api-reference/create-next-app) to jump start your development, although if not comfortable custom setup is also welcomed.
+So feel free to use [create react app](https://github.com/facebookincubator/create-react-app) or [nextJs](https://nextjs.org/docs/api-reference/create-next-app) to jump start your development, although if not comfortable custom setup is also welcomed.

 ## Description